noahyonack/CS262_Final_Project/README.md

 Parallelogram is a parallelization package that distributes computationally intensive programs across machines in a distributed system using a distribution model similar to that of the ride-sharing service Uber.

-NOTE: Helpful tips on creating a good package structure can be found [here](https://python-packaging.readthedocs.org/en/latest/everything.html)

 ## To begin using:

 Clone and `cd` into the repository.
-Simply run `python setup.py install` to install the package.
-Some systems may require `sudo` access.
+Simply run `sudo python setup.py install` to install the package.
+Running this command will install all the necessary external dependencies.

+To use this library, execute:

+`python parallelogram_server.py`

+Then, in another window, navigate to the root directory and execute your program, via:

+`python filename.py`

+All `filename.py` needs to do is import Parallelogram (as with `from parallelogram import parallelogram`), and call one of our methods like so:

+`result = parallelogram.p_map(foo, range(10000), PORT, 30)`,

+where `foo` is a function to map over `range(10000)`, and PORT is 1001.
+This port configuration variable can be changed in `/parallelogram/config.py` if needed.

 ## How exactly does distribution work?